-Of course your I Amsterdam City card will let you travel freely on trams and metros but you should not miss out on the joy of cycling in Amsterdam.
+Of course, your I Amsterdam City card will let you travel freely on trams and metros but you should not miss out on the joy of cycling in Amsterdam.
 Your I Amsterdam City Card will let you rent a bicycle for a day from MacBike, A-Bike or Yellowbike for free.

 I rented one from MacBike and I enjoyed the experience.
-It may appear a little scary because there are too many cyclists but honestly it isn’t difficult because there are bike lanes everywhere that are nicely marked.
+It may appear a little scary because there are too many cyclists but honestly, it isn’t difficult because there are bike lanes everywhere that are nicely marked.
 When in doubt, just follow the cyclists in front – haha.

 5) Visit Hortus Botanicus – Amsterdam’s Botanical Garden

 Did you know that the majority of plants and houseplants (in Europe) come out of Dutch nurseries?
-The Dutch botanists and gardeners are famous all over the world.
-Yes, they are famous for their tulips but there is a lot more that just tulips that you can discover and fall in love with.
+Dutch botanists and gardeners are famous all over the world.
+Yes, they are famous for their tulips but there is a lot more than just tulips that you can discover and fall in love with.

 If you love plants then you will really enjoy Hortus Botanicus.
-It is near the Waterlooplein Market and is like a breath of fresh air away from Amsterdam’s hustle bustle.
+It is near the Waterlooplein Market and is like a breath of fresh air away from Amsterdam’s hustle and bustle.
 No doubt the outside garden area is stunning but that’s not even the best part.

 There are several themed greenhouses here and my favorite was the rainforest one.
 I also enjoyed the small butterfly garden, it was unreal.